xdit-project/HunyuanVideo/README.md

 ## Parallel Inference on Multiple GPUs by xDiT

 [xDiT](https://github.com/xdit-project/xDiT) is a Scalable Inference Engine for Diffusion Transformers (DiTs) on multi-GPU Clusters.
-It has successfully provide low latency parallel infernece solution for a varitey of DiTs models, including mochi-1, CogVideoX, Flux.1, SD3, etc. This repo adoped the [Unified Sequence Parallelism (USP)](https://arxiv.org/abs/2405.07719) APIs for parallel inference of the HunyuanVideo model.
+It has successfully provided low-latency parallel inference solutions for a variety of DiTs models, including mochi-1, CogVideoX, Flux.1, SD3, etc. This repo adopted the [Unified Sequence Parallelism (USP)](https://arxiv.org/abs/2405.07719) APIs for parallel inference of the HunyuanVideo model.

 ### Install Dependencies Compatible with xDiT

 ```
-# 1. create a black conda environment
+# 1. Create a black conda environment
 conda create -n hunyuanxdit python==3.10.9
 conda activate hunyuanxdit